gilbarbara/hooks/README.md

 ```

 ### useEffectOnce
-Custom useEffect that's executed only once.
+Run an effect only once.
-This is also exported as `useMount` for convenience.

 ```tsx
 import React from 'react';